anderscui/spellchecker/README.md

 # spellchecker

-A spell checker implemented by Python.
+A spell checker implemented in Python.